Family Law

 The firm of Stephanie E. Foreman provides clients with compassionate legal representation for family law matters.
 An essential part of the firm’s mission is to bring a high level of personal service to each client.
 The family law matters that we represent include:

-• Pre and postnuptial agreements and separation agreements
+• Pre and post-nuptial agreements and separation agreements

 • Domestic partnership agreements